Mrst12/pp5-frontend-react-appy-families/README.md

 ## Features

 ## Future features
+- In the future I would like to implement a share feature to share the posts.
+- In the future I would like to add a tag feature so people can tag each other.
+- In the future I would like to implement chat on the site instead of just commenting.

 ## Testing
 - The testing for the front end part of the project can be found [here](./TESTING.md)